nkorsakov-tw/qa.md/test-plan.md

 ## Objective

-We must highlight the possible errors, bugs etc. before going live.
-Our aim is to prevent collapses.
+1. We must detect the possible errors, bugs etc. before going live.
+Our aim is to prevent system failures.
 We work to gurantee the high quality of the Products which we provide to our customers.

+2. Additionally, our aim is to suggest significant improvements to the development team to enhance the overall experience for our end clients.
+Don't approach the product solely as a tester; instead, use it as an end-user would.
+Identify features or actions that are complicated or non-intuitive.

+So, under these two main objectives, you should:

+- Ensuring availability of all features.
+- Verifying the accuracy of the reports including its values.

 ## Structure